Habitat fragmentation: Effect on animal behaviours

 Although the way habitat fragmentation affects the genetics and extinction rates of species has been heavily studied, fragmentation has also been shown to affect species' behaviours and cultures as well.
 This is important because social interactions can determine and have an effect on a species' fitness and survival.
 Habitat fragmentation alters the resources available and the structure of habitats, as a result, alters the behaviours of species and the dynamics between differing species.
 Behaviours affected can be within a species such as reproduction, mating, foraging, species dispersal, communication and movement patterns or can be behaviours between species such as predator-prey relationships.
-In addition, when animals happen to venture into unknown areas in between fragmented forests or landscapes, they can supposedly come into contact with humans which puts them at a great risk and further decreases their chances of survival.

 Predation behaviours

 Habitat fragmentation due to anthropogenic activities has been shown to greatly affect the predator-prey dynamics of many species by altering the number of species and the members of those species.
 This affects the natural predator-prey relationships between animals in a given community and forces them to alter their behaviours and interactions, therefore resetting the so-called "behavioral space race".
 The way in which fragmentation changes and re-shapes these interactions can occur in many different forms.
 Most prey species have patches of land that are a refuge from their predators, allowing them the safety to reproduce and raise their young.
 Human introduced structures such as roads and pipelines alter these areas by facilitating predator activity in these refuges, increasing predator-prey overlap.
 The opposite could also occur in the favour of prey, increasing prey refuge and subsequently decreasing predation rates.
 Fragmentation may also increase predator abundance or predator efficiency and therefore increase predation rates in this manner.

 Several other factors can also increase or decrease the extent to which the shifting predator-prey dynamics affect certain species, including how diverse a predators diet is and how flexible habitat requirements are for predators and prey.
 Depending on which species are affected and these other factors, fragmentation and its effects on predator-prey dynamics may contribute to species extinction.
 In response to these new environmental pressures, new adaptive behaviours may be developed.
 Prey species may adapt to increased risk of predation with strategies such as altering mating tactics or changing behaviours and activities related to food and foraging.